Girl Guides Sailing Program

 We suggest arriving 10 minutes or so prior to your group's start time.. we might still be rigging boats and getting ready for you but we plan to start your group on time.

-- The first hour and a half or so will be on-shore instruction about safety, sailing fitness and age-appropriate sailing theory.
+- The first hour to hour and a half will be on-shore instruction about safety and sailing, using age-appropriate sailing theory.

-- The balance of the lesson will be getting ready to sail and then out for an hour on the water.
+- The balance of the three hours will be to finish getting ready to sail and then out on the water sailing.

-- Morning sessions are 9 am to noon
+- Morning sessions are 9 am - noon

 - Afternoon sessions are 1 pm - 4 pm

 - Evening sessions are 6 pm - 9 pm